humdrum-tools/humdrum-documentation/tool/pcset/index.md

-that the spelling is in root position, close position, transposed so that the root of the chord is C. By way of example, any major chord (having any root, in any inversion, with any spelling) will have the normal form: 0,4,7 \-- namely, a given (basic) pitch, plus a pitch 4 semitones above than the basic pitch, plus a pitch 7 semitones above the basic pitch.
+that the spelling is in root position, close position, transposed so that the root of the chord is C. By way of example, any major chord (having any root, in any inversion, with any spelling) will have the normal form: 0,4,7 &mdash; namely, a given (basic) pitch, plus a pitch 4 semitones above than the basic pitch, plus a pitch 7 semitones above the basic pitch.
 (See [REFERENCES](#REFERENCES).)